 - Spray a small amount of adhesive on the back of your photo, wait a few seconds for it to get tacky then adhere it to one side of the wooden circle.
-Press firmly to secure then carefully trim any excess using an X-acto knife.
+Press firmly to secure then carefully trim any excess using a precision knife.

 - Hot glue the back of the wooden cutout to the upper portion of the paper clip, applying pressure until it securely stays in place.
 Once secure, glue the felt to the back of the cutout, covering the glued portion of the paper clip.